dabeaz/curio/docs/reference.rst

    exception.
 This is a chained exception.
 The `__cause__` attribute of this exception contains the actual exception raised by the task when it crashed.
-   If called on a task that has been cancelled, the `__cause__` attribute is set to :exc:`CancelledError`.
+   If called on a task that has been cancelled, the `__cause__` attribute is set to :exc:`curio.CancelledError`.

 .. asyncmethod:: Task.cancel()

    Cancels the task.
-This raises a :exc:`CancelledError` exception in the task which may choose to handle it in order to perform cleanup actions.
+This raises a :exc:`curio.CancelledError` exception in the task which may choose to handle it in order to perform cleanup actions.
 Does not return until the task actually terminates.
    Curio only allows a task to be cancelled once.
 If this method is